caspernikus/SwiftyConnect/README.md

 ["error-code": 500, "error": "internal server error"]
 ```
 This basically means your data is wrong or your action is invalid (e.g voting a post you already have voted)

+# Contribution
+If you like the project feel free to fork it.
+Please create Pull Requests for updates!